joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/02/us/politics/trump-jan-6-memos.html?searchResultPosition=3

 **Read the Nov.
 18 Memo on Alternate Trump Electors**\
-`This memo is among the earliest known efforts to put on paper proposals for preparing alternate Trump slates of electors in Biden-won states and helped to shape a crucial strategy President Donald J. Trump embraced in his efforts to overturn his election loss.`\
+`This memo is among the earliest known efforts to put on paper proposals for preparing alternate slates of Trump electors in Biden-won states and helped to shape a crucial strategy President Donald J. Trump’s lawyers embraced in his efforts to overturn his election loss.`\
 https://nytimes.com/interactive/2022/02/02/us/trump-electors-memo-november.html?searchResultPosition=4

 **Guess Who Wants Your Money?**\